A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

-\subsubsection{Final Remarks}
+\subsection{Final Remarks}

-As we have seen, VQAs currently represent the most adopted approach to QNNs.
-Perhaps, their capability to allow implementing learning circuits on NISQ devices, and the similarities between the ansatz and the architecture of classical neural networks are two of the reasons for the success of variational algorithms.
-However, there are also other research lines that try to exploit intrinsic properties of quantum systems without the necessity of emulating a classical procedure, such as in the work of~\cite{wiebe2018quantum}.
+As we have seen, \h{PQC} currently \h{represents} the most adopted approach to QNNs.
+Perhaps, their capability to allow implementing learning circuits on NISQ devices and the similarities between the ansatz and the architecture of classical neural networks are two of the reasons for the variational \h{algorithms' success}.
+However, other research lines try to exploit intrinsic properties of quantum systems without the necessity of emulating a classical procedure, such as in the work of~\cite{wiebe2018quantum}.
 Hence, as we have seen so far, the research for QNNs that one day will be applied to real-world problems represents a very exciting and active field.

+\h{Unlike the literature on classical neural networks, identifying state-of-the-art QNNs for solving a given task is not easy.
+This issue is mainly due to the lack of benchmark procedures for comparing these algorithms.
+Many approaches have only been tested on synthetic data generated by authors, and only a few have publicly released their code.
+Furthermore, the use of different implementations (simulations or different QPUs) makes a direct comparison among the various approaches very difficult.
+Even when the same benchmark dataset is used, see, for example, the MINST dataset for handwritten recognition in \autoref{tab:mnist}, it is not easy to compare the performance of the various methods because there is a variety in the number of samples used, the classes or the specific tasks considered.}

-Due to the currently quantum platforms' limitations, several works remained only theoretical, waiting for QPUs to become enough powerful, and less noisy, to allow to exploit a large number of entangled units.
-Indeed, the dragon of decoherence is always on the hunt and, unfortunately, qubits easily fall pray.
-Thus, strongly limiting the amount of computations that can be performed.
+Due to the \h{limitations of current} quantum platforms, several works \h{have} remained only theoretical, waiting for QPUs to become powerful enough and less noisy to allow \h{the exploitation }of a large number of entangled units.
+Indeed, the dragon of decoherence is always on the hunt and, unfortunately, qubits easily fall \h{prey}, thus strongly limiting the \h{number} of computations that can be performed.
 Perhaps, future quantum devices will open the frontiers to a new generation of neural networks based on quantum phenomena.